ddnexus/pagy/docs/how-to.md

 If you want to customize the translations or some specific output, you should edit the relevant entries in the pagy dictionary.

-If you explicitly use the [i18n extra](extras/i18n.md), override the pagy target entries in your own custom dictionary (refer to the I18n official documentation)
+If you explicitly use the [i18n extra](extras/i18n.md), override the pagy target entries in your own custom dictionary (refer to the I18n official documentation).

 If you don't use the above extra (faster default) you can copy and edit the dictionary files that your app uses and configure pagy to use them.